Stability of oscillations in the spatially extended May-Leonard model: Stability analysis for arbitrary Stability analysis for arbitrary k

 \subsection{\texorpdfstring{The case $D_u=1$, $D_v=D_w=0$}{The case Du=1, Dv=Dw=0}}

-In Section \ref{sec:3}, we have seen that splitting of the eigenvalues at small $k$ is especially large in the case $D_u=1$, $D_v=D_w=0$ (see formula (\ref{eq86}), but that splitting affects only the imaginary part of the eigenvalue and hence does not influence the stability.
+In Section \ref{sec:4}, we have seen that splitting of the eigenvalues at small $k$ is especially large in the case $D_u=1$, $D_v=D_w=0$ (see formula (\ref{eq86})), but that splitting affects only the imaginary part of the eigenvalue and hence does not influence the stability.
 Now we consider that case for arbitrary $k$ numerically.
-We calculate three linearly independent solutions of (\ref{eq22}) using exact solutions (\ref{eq16}), \ref{eq17}) for the basic spatially uniform oscillations with a period $T$.
+It will be shown that in this case a finite-wavenumber, period-doubling instability can occur.
+We calculate three linearly independent solutions of (\ref{eq22}) using exact solutions (\ref{eq16}), (\ref{eq17}) for the basic spatially uniform oscillations with a period $T$.
 Equations (\ref{eq22}) are integrated numerically during the time interval $0<t<T$, and the monodromy matrix $M(k^2)$ is found.
 The eigenvalues of that matrix (the multipliers) $\mu_i(k^2)$, $i=1,2,3$, determine the stability of the periodic solution (\ref{eq16}), (\ref{eq17}): if all $|\mu_i(k^2)|<1$ for any $k^2$, it is stable, and if $|\mu_i(k^2)|>1$ for a certain $i$ and $k^2$, it is unstable.
 From the results of the previous sections we know that for \(k=0\) the eigenvalues of matrix $B$ are $0$, $0$, and $-1$, hence the eigenvalues of the monodromy matrix are \(1,1,e^{-T}\) and the periodic solutions are orbitally stable (but not asymptotically stable, because one of the solutions of the linearized problem oscillates with linearly growing amplitude).
 At small $k$, according to (\ref{eq86}),

-because $r<0$, while $\mu_3(k^2)\sim\exp(-T)$, hence the solution is stable with respect to longwave modulations.
+because $r<0$, while $\mu_3(k^2)\sim\exp(-T)$, hence the solution is stable with respect to long-wave modulations.
 The behavior of $\mu_i(k^2)$ at a finite value of $k$ depends on the value of the parameter $A$.
 It is more convenient to parameterize solutions (\ref{eq16}),(\ref{eq17}) by their period which is a monotonically decreasing function of $A$.
 A typical dependence of multipliers on $k^2$ for moderate values of $T$ is shown in Figure \ref{figure6}.

 The multiplier $\mu_3$ is always real and is rather small.
 The multipliers $\mu_1$ and $\mu_2$ are complex with $\mu_2=\mu_1^*$ and $|\mu_1|=|\mu_2|<1$ in two intervals $0<k^2<k_{1}^2$ and $k_2^2<k^2<k_{3}^2$.
 In the intervals $k_{1}^2<k^2<k_2^2$ and $k^2>k_3^2$, $\mu_1$ and $\mu_2$ are real and non-equal.
 The modulus of the largest multiplier has a maximum at a certain value of $k^2$.
 This maximum grows with $T$.
 There exists a value $T_*$ such that for $T<T_*$ that maximum is lower than 1, so the disturbances decay with time.
 At $T=T_*$, that maximum becomes equal to 1 for a certain value $k^2=k_*^2$ (see Figure \ref{figure7}).